globulario/tutorials/README.md

 You should receive a response.
 If not, ensure that your router is configured correctly.
 To do this, add port forwarding rules for port 80, port 443, and the port range 10000-10100.
 Since there are many router models, I recommend referring to the documentation specific to your router for information on port forwarding.

 Now, stop your server.
 In your configuration file, set `PortHttp` to 80 instead of 8080 and set `Protocol` to HTTPS instead of HTTP.
-You will now see in the console that the certificates have been generated.
+By starting your server, you will now see in the console that the certificates have been generated.
 These certificates are located in the `etc/globular/config/tls` directory.
 Make sure this directory has the correct permission levels.

 Congratulations!
 Your server is now accessible via HTTPS from anywhere in the world.